 - the relevant regulations or infringed provisions, - the concerns of the protesting party, - against whom the protest is filed (when relevant).

-Each protest must refer to a single subject only and the intention to protest must be directly filed to the FIM RC Stewards or via the RC Race Direction.
+Each protest must refer to a single subject only and must be directly filed to the FIM RC Stewards or via the RC Race Direction.